ALL GOOD VENTURES FUND

 The Waikato Catchment Ecological Enhancement Trust (WCEET) is highly successfully at assisting projects that foster the sustainable management of ecological resources in the Lake Taupo and Waikato River catchments.
 So far 2600+ hectares of wetland and 2600+ hectares of riparian habitat have been restored or enhanced, 2.43 million natives have been planted and predator control has been applied to 7200+ hectares.

 Donations to the WCEET Fund help grow the amount of funding the Trust can offer, expanding and accelerating the amount of conservation work it can support.

 WAIKATO COMMUNITY RUGBY FUND

-Grassroots rugby is the heartbeat of many communities, schools and clubs.
-The Fund’s future distributions therefore focus on the game’s role in creating greater community unity and wellbeing.
-Club and school teams, women’s rugby, Sevens, Ripper Rugby and volunteer support and other core activities will be supported and enabled.
+Grassroots rugby is the heartbeat of many communities, schools and clubs, so the Fund focuses on the game’s role in creating greater community unity and wellbeing.
+Club and school teams, women’s rugby, Sevens, Ripper Rugby and volunteer support and other core activities are supported and enabled.

 Waikato Women’s Fund

 The Waikato Women’s Fund-Te Ira Waahine o Waikato enables local women to align their giving with the needs and aspirations of women and girls across the region.
 Research shows more and more women are generating and controlling their own wealth, and that it is women who are at the forefront of baby boomer wealth transfer.
 Yet it is women and girls who are most affected and held back by the social and economic issues impacting our region and country.